hweebie/logistics-data-dashboard/README.md

 ## 3 Aug 2023

-Debug issues

-- Table: Add sort by dates
+1. Add sort by dates
-- Chart doesn't show a date if there are no data points for those dates dates

 Stretch goals

 - Write unit tests
 - Use D3 for charts

+## Limitations

+- Chart doesn't show a date if there are no data points for those dates